twonoise/jasmine-sa/README.md

 ----------
 * Closes the gap between <tt>fftw3</tt> library power and existing audio analyzers based on it, most of which are made for music, so looks a bit limited for measurements; one close to measurement precision is <tt>jaaa</tt>.
 * No any UI deps, such as Qt or Gnome widgets, mouse, window managers, decorators, desktop stuff.
 It uses bare display and keyboard only, like one from golden era of instruments, HP 8563E. <br>
-Note: Mouse still can be used for markers (added per request).
+_Note_: Mouse still can be used for markers (added per request).
-* No any tuning / scaling coef's, just bare theory implemented.
+* No any tuning factors, just bare theory as is.
+* Highly customizable window behaviour, size, and colors.
 * It can be run without desktop, via <tt>xinit</tt>.
 * Suitable for both small and large screens.
 * Highly optimized for CPU usage.